fanjum11/leos/README.md

 1. ::advance_chain_tip 100
 ```

-At this point the test creator can provide the detailed answers as
+At this point the test creator can provide the detailed answers as in the contract-call below.
 ```clojure
 1. (contract-call? .create_eval_earn answers_by_creator u1 0x0a0b0c0d0a0b0c0d0a0b )
 ```

-The test taker can then get a list of correct answers as follows:
+The test taker can then get a list of correct answers as in the contract-call below.
 ```clojure
 1. (contract-call? .create_eval_earn get_correct_answers u1)
 ```

 and if the answers indicate that the test taker is going to be a winner, the test taker can provide detailed answers with proof of having answered the test during the test open interval.
-And ensure that the test creator is a winnner
+And ensure that the test creator is a winnner.
+The two contract-calls corresponding to these are shown below.
 ```clojure
 1. (contract-call? .create_eval_earn detailed_answers_by_test_takers u1 0x0a0b0c0d0a0b0c0d0a0b 0x11223344556677889900 0xb07d70393a602ce31691215a732f35aafd1d45b6cfb9a54769cda65c5f467f4c)